luyadev/luya.io/docs/guide/frontend/intro.md

 ### View rendering options

 As already mentioned, frontend modules commonly contain controller logic but may use the view files from the project where the module in integrated.
-Therefore a possibility is provided which let you regulate where the view files of a module should be rendered.
+Therefore a possibility is provided which let you regulate where the view files of a module should be rendered, by using <class name="luya\base\Module" prop="useAppViewPath" />

 ```php
 <?php